Wrongful Death vs Survival Action Lawyers in Miami

-If you have lost a loved one due to the careless, negligent, or reckless actions of another person, you may be entitled to compensation.
+If you have lost a loved one due to the careless, negligent, or reckless actions of another person or corporate entity, you may be entitled to compensation.
 As you begin to sort through the difficult aftermath of losing someone you love, you will likely hear two different phrases – “wrongful death” and “survival action.”

 Wrongful death claims and survival claims have various similarities, but they also have distinct differences.
 No matter what type of claim you are filing, the process can become complex and usually requires an attorney to help guide you through the technicalities involved.

 A wrongful death claim may be brought by the deceased’s surviving family members or the deceased’s estate.
-In a wrongful death claim or lawsuit, family members may be compensated for the losses they have suffered, or will suffer, as a result of the loss of their loved one.
+In a wrongful death claim or lawsuit, family members may be compensated for the losses they have suffered, or will suffer, because of the loss of their loved one.

 In a wrongful death claim, damages commonly sought include: